columbustech/lynx/simulator/simulator.md

 ```
 ## Config file

-Create a config file either on local machine or CDrive.
+Create a lynx config file either on local machine or CDrive.
+This file can also be created using the lynx app on CDrive.

 ## Run Simulator